GULibrarySandbox/data-vis-basics/content/5-voyant.md

 ## How to use voyant tools

 Paste the URLs or text you wish to analyse into the text box.
-You can also upload files using the upload button.
+You can also upload PDF, MS Word, .txt and other text files using the upload button.
+You can even analyse text from spreadsheets .xls, .csv, or JSON or XML files.

 Watch the following videos on the different methods to upload content.
+Then choose a method in the activity below to upload some text.

 This video shows how to upload mulitple URLS to Voyant.
 <iframe src="https://player.vimeo.com/video/563468503" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>